manuel-guillen/PDFBookmarker/README.md

 # PDFBookmarker
-A Java program for using [iText 7](https://developers.itextpdf.com/) for labeling PDF pages and adding PDF bookmarks using a JSON configuration file to specify relabeling and bookmarks.
+A Java program using [iText 7](https://developers.itextpdf.com/) for labeling PDF pages and adding PDF bookmarks using a JSON configuration file to specify relabeling and bookmarks.

 ## Dependencies
 - [iText 7](https://developers.itextpdf.com/)